Home

 How to tell when you've nailed your wireframe

 You have achieved a perfect wireframe whenever it helps everyone in the team (designers, developers and stakeholders) grasp the structure and how the user will navigate easily.
-It needs to focus on content by order of importance, point out main actions and keep the site’s navigation logical.
+It needs to emphasize content hierarchy, highlight primary actions and keep the site’s navigation logical.
 If the initial users and members of the team state that the user interface is easy to use and clear, it shows that the interface is improving.
-Also, if the wireframe brings out possible gaps or issues before detailed design is started, preventing the need for many edits, you can trust that it has worked well.
+Also, if the wireframe brings out possible gaps or issues before detailed design is started, preventing the need for many edits, you can be confident the wireframe is effective.
 With a solid wireframe in hand, the project goes smoothly through the next stages without many misunderstandings or questions.

 Create and customize wireframe designs with Figma